The Real Plumbing

 - Live spore count, listed on the label.
 Reputable products specify how many spores or propagules per gram.
 A product with no count is suspect.

 - Multiple species, not single.
 Different plants partner with different fungi.
-A product containing 4 to 12 different species covers a wider range of garden plants.
+A product containing four to twelve different species covers a wider range of garden plants.

 - Endomycorrhizae (arbuscular) for most vegetables and perennials.
 Ectomycorrhizae for trees (oak, pine, birch).
 Most multi-species products include both.

 Apply at planting, in direct contact with the roots.
-Sprinkled on the soil surface, most of the spores never reach a root and don’t germinate.
+Sprinkled on the soil surface, most of the spores never reach a root and never germinate.

 Which Plants Partner With Which Fungi